stefan-beuchert/HandGestureRecognizer/README.md

 #### <a name="implementation-nn"></a>1.
 Neural Network (NN)
 Fitting a rather simple Feedforward Neural Network (FFNN) already proved as sufficient enough for our purposes, so there was no need for a more complex network architecture. \
-We tried out several different configurations and played around with different hyperparameter values: For the latter there was the number of epochs to train with, the batch size (since we're training in batches) as well as the learning rate for our optimizer where we used the Adam optimizer.
+We tried out several different configurations and played around with different hyperparameter values: For the latter, there was the number of epochs to train with, the batch size (since we are training in batches) as well as the learning rate for our optimizer where we used the Adam optimizer.
 For our loss function we used "Sparse Categorical Crossentropy" since this is a classification problem and our labels were cast to integers.
 For the metric we used Accuracy.\
-After a certain number of epochs the training accuracy only increased slightly while the validation accuracy didn't and even got a little worse than before.
+After a certain number of epochs the training accuracy only increased slightly while the validation accuracy did not and even got a little worse than before.
 Therefore, we decided to stop after 150 epochs.
 For batch size we settled with a value of 128 and for the learning rate, after first using a rate around 0.01 we worked our way down to 0.001 as this yielded higher accuracy scores as well.
 Furthermore, we also tried adding and removing additional layers and trying out a different number of nodes.
-Adding two to three more layers did give better results, however, after a certain number of layers the trade-off between improved results and network model complexity wasn't worthwile. \
+Adding two to three more layers did give better results, however, after a certain number of layers the trade-off between improved results and network model complexity was not worthwile. \
 We finally settled for a network with all 63 predictor variables as input, 6 fully-connected hidden layers and a softmax output for the probabilities for the different classes (27 originally and 17 with the combined classes approach).
 We then predicted using the class with the highest probability for a certain input. \
 We also tried adding dropout layers to prevent overfitting.
-But since our model didn't seem to overfit and the evaluation results for the model with the dropout layers weren't good, we decided to not further follow that approach.
+But since our model did not seem to overfit and the evaluation results for the model with the dropout layers were not good, we decided to not further follow that approach.

 The graphs for our final network trainings can be seen below.
-The training for the NN that's based on the combined classes approach looks very similar to the original one, only the accuracy values are lower.
+The training for the NN that is based on the combined classes approach looks very similar to the original one, only the accuracy values are lower.

 Training Original | Training with Combined Classes |  Training with Dropout Layers